marcgeurts/checker/docs/tasks/ant.md

 *Default: null*

-This option specifies which Ant task you want to run.
+This option specify which task you want to run.
+This option is set to `null` by default.
-This means that ant will run the `default` task.
+This means that will run the `default` task.
-Note that this task should be used to verify things.
-It is also possible to alter code during commit, but this is surely **NOT** recommended!